radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 Localizable.strings files are initially generated with `genstrings`.

-The `genstrings` tool can parse C, Objective-C, and Java code files with the .c, .m, or .java filename extensions.
+The `genstrings` tool can parse C, Objective-C, and Java code files with the `.c`, `.m`, or `.java` filename extensions.
 Although not strictly required, specifying an output directory is recommended and is where genstrings places the resulting strings files.
 In most cases, you would want to specify the directory containing the project resources for your development language.

 `genstrings` goes through each of the selected source files, and for each use of `NSLocalizedString`, appends the key and comment into a target file.
 It’s up to the developer to then create a copy of that file for each targeted locale and have a localizer translate it.